 Chaos at your hair salon reception desk kills the relaxing, welcoming vibe you want for your salon.
-Inefficiency can hurt your business and lose you money.
+Inefficiency can be detrimental to building your client base and cost you money.

 The front desk is the crucial first point of contact that sets the tone for your clients.
 With more than 1 million salon businesses in the U.S., clients have many options for finding their hair services.
 Giving every client a positive experience is important in keeping business and growing your salon.